 Turmeric contains something known as curcumin, which contains antioxidant and anti-inflammatory properties.
 Studies find that turmeric gel can prevent dental plaque and gingivitis.
 Gingivitis is what causes gum swelling.
 After brushing your teeth, rinse your mouth and then apply turmeric gel to your gums for a period of 10 minutes.
 Swish your mouth with water to remove the gel.
 Do this regularly (at least twice a day) until the swelling reduces.

-You can also get in touch with us at Piazza Dental if you feel your swollen gums haven’t gone down and continue to get progressively worse.
+You can also get in touch with our Dentist Hornsby Team at Piazza Dental if you feel your swollen gums haven’t gone down and continue to get progressively worse.
 Getting a professional opinion is very worthwhile so that the right measures can be put in place to get the swelling down.
 Get in touch with us here for an appointment.